 A Scrumptious and Spicy Vegetarian Snack for Adults!

-Tired of the same old plain butter popcorn movie night after movie night?
-Spice things up this weekend and serve a big bowl of jalapeno, garlic, and parmesan cheese popcorn instead.
+Tired of the same old plain butter popcorn?
+Spice up your movie night this weekend and serve a big bowl of jalapeno, garlic, and parmesan cheese popcorn instead.

 I love the old-fashioned taste of popcorn popped in a little oil directly on the stovetop.
 No microwave popcorn for this girl, and well, hot-air popcorn is just a little blah and boring to me!
 I have been dropping hints that I would love a stove-top kettle corn popper for Christmas; I have been very good this year, so I am hoping Santa will leave one under the tree for me.
 In the meantime, I will continue to make my popcorn in a big, heavy stainless steel pot, which works just as well.

 I like to use peanut oil in this recipe because it can be heated to a very high temperature without smoking or burning, and it has a wonderful light, nutty flavor which makes the popcorn taste amazing.